 A lingering cold or flu can cause pain in the throat for weeks after the main infection has begun to subside.

-Colds and the flu are caused by viruses, and viral infections are the most common cause of sore throats.
-They usually go away on their own with time.
+Colds and the flu are caused by viruses, and viral infections are the

 Children are more prone to tonsillitis, but it can affect people of any age.
 The treatment will depend on whether the infection is bacterial or viral.